009Rambo/Web-Software-Production-Final-Project/README.md

 ## Completed Phases
 We believe that we have completed till the fourth phase.

-## Expected project grade and the reasoning
-We expect our grade to be 5 since we have completed the required number of exercises + final project and also participated in the AWS week.

 ## Team members
 Srijana Poudel & Ramesh Pandey